|Table of Contents |

 Her comment resonated because my ex partner did have AIDS.
 Those years were some of the most difficult and traumatic of my life.

 Flying as cabin crew is a job unlike any other.
-During my time with the airline I met some amazing people and had some truly incredible experiences.
+During my time with the airline I met many amazing people and had some incredible experiences.

 I always felt proud to be in uniform and did everything I could to make every customer’s journey special.
 I enjoy making people happy and am passionate about delivering great customer service.